Awesomeness|Bigliness|Child learners|Destinations|Enterprising linguists|Festivities|Garrulousness

 - Thursday, October 27

-- 12-1:Lindsay Preseau(Berkeley), " 'Kein Englisch, Kein Schwörerdeutsch': The Effect of Language Ideologies and Policy on the Refugee Experience" (German Department Noon Colloquium, 282 Dwinelle)
+- 12-1:Lindsay Preseau(link is external)(Berkeley), " 'Kein Englisch, Kein Schwörerdeutsch': The Effect of Language Ideologies and Policy on the Refugee Experience" (German Department Noon Colloquium, 282 Dwinelle)

 - 12:30–2: GoOD InTEnSIOnS (Semantics reading group, 1303 Dwinelle)